Castle Rock, Colorado: Geography

 Castle Rock is located at 39°22′20″N 104°51′22″W (39.372212, −104.856090) at an elevation of 6,224 feet (1,897 m).
 Castle Rock is in central Colorado at the junction of Interstate 25 and State Highway 86, 28 mi south of downtown Denver and 37 mi north of Colorado Springs.

 The town lies a few miles east of the Rampart Range of the Rocky Mountains on the western edge of the Great Plains.
 Castle Rock, the butte for which the town is named, is just north of the town center.
-Other prominent landforms visible from Castle Rock include Dawson Butte, Devils Head, Mount Evans, and Pikes Peak.
+Other prominent landforms visible from Castle Rock include Dawson Butte, Devils Head, Mount Blue Sky, and Pikes Peak.

 East Plum Creek, a stream within the South Platte River watershed, flows generally north through Castle Rock.
 Hangman's Gulch, which runs northwest then west around the north side of the town center, drains into East Plum Creek, as do multiple unnamed gulches in the southern and western areas of town.
 McMurdo Gulch and Mitchell Gulch run north then northeast through eastern Castle Rock and drain into Cherry Creek east of town.

-Castle Rock is in the Colorado Foothills Life Zone.
-The hillsides are covered with meadows of grass, small plants, scattered juniper trees and open ponderosa pine woodlands.
+Castle Rock is in the Colorado Foothills life zone.
+The hillsides are covered with meadows of grass, small plants, scattered juniper trees, and open ponderosa pine woodlands.
 Other trees common in the area include Gambel oak (scrub oak or oak brush) and pinyon pine.
 Local wildlife includes the American badger, American black bear, bobcat, coyote, Colorado chipmunk, crow, garter snakes, gray fox, mountain cottontail rabbit, mountain lion, mule deer, pocket gopher, porcupine, skunk, and tadpoles.
 Birds found in the area include the golden eagle, peregrine falcon, sharp-shinned hawk, black-billed magpie, red-tailed hawk, pinyon jay, and western tanager.

-At the 2020 United States Census, the town had a total area of 89.981 km2, all of it land.
+The town had a total area of 89.981 km2, all land in 2023.

-Lying within the Front Range Urban Corridor, the town is part of the greater Denver metropolitan area.
+Lying within the Front Range urban corridor, the town is part of the greater Denver metropolitan area.
 Castle Rock borders three communities, all to its north; from west to east, they are Castle Pines Village, the city of Castle Pines, and The Pinery.
 Other nearby communities include Franktown to the east, Larkspur to the south, Perry Park to the southwest, and Sedalia to the northwest.

 Climate

 Castle Rock has a semiarid climate (Köppen BSk) with cold, dry, snowy winters, and hot, wetter summers.
 January is the coldest month, July the hottest, and August the month with the most precipitation.

 Statewide, Colorado has experienced an average temperature increase of about 2.5 F-change over the past half-century.
-Given its location in the center of the state, it is expected that Castle Rock will experience continuing warming and higher average temperatures through the 21st century as the effects of climate change continue to be felt.
+Given its location in the center of the state, Castle Rock is expected to experience continuing warming and higher average temperatures through the 21st century, as the effects of climate change continue to be felt.
 Daily minimum temperatures are also expected to continue rising, as they have for the past 30 years.
-The town will also likely experience less snowfall, earlier snowmelt and runoff during the spring, and increased water uptake by plants.